kunal333/E2ESynapseDemo/README.md

 The purpose of the script is to automate the deployment process for spinning up the demo environment.
 The script takes care of deploying Resources in Azure like Synapse, Azure Data Factory and ADLS Storage.
 It also downloads Healthcare based CMS data and loads into Synapse database.
 This CMS data is then used for reporting using PowerBI.

-Below are the pre-requisite for the script:
-1. Powershell version 7.0.3 or later
-2. Install Powershell Module SQLServer
-3. Access to the Azure Portal to be able to create resources

 The script workes in following steps:
 1. Prompts User for Resource Group Name and SQL Pool Password
 2. Presets various variables like SQL Server Name, Azure Data Factory Name, Storage Name, etc. using Resource Group Name provided in Step 1.